25i (25i-NBOMe): Dangers of Synthetic Acid

 Unlike many other hallucinogens, this new designer drug can quickly lead to an overdose.
 It is often sold in place of LSD, so people who consume 25i often don’t know what they’re taking and are much more likely to take too much.
 As a new synthetic chemical, 25i is poorly understood, so there is no way to take this drug without risk of overdose.

 In this article, you’ll learn what 25i is, its dangerous effects, and how it has affected people in Mississippi.

 When these receptors are overwhelmed by a drug like 25i, the rush can cause serotonin syndrome.
-This condition can occur with other substances, especially large doses of antidepressant medications, by causing too much serotonin to be released into the brain while receptors are unable to absorb the neurotransmitter.
+This condition can occur with other substances, especially antidepressant medications (when taken in large amounts), by causing too much serotonin to be released into the brain while receptors are unable to absorb it.

 Unlike antidepressant-caused serotonin syndrome, the heart palpitations, severe agitation, aggression, and seizures caused by 25i have been documented to last for up to three days.